Garden-AI/garden-backend/infra/README.md

 ## Deploying from scratch

-We don't want to use Terraform for our routine code deploys, but also Terraform reasonably refuses to create lambdas without code ot run on them.
+We don't want to use Terraform for our routine code deploys, but also Terraform reasonably refuses to create lambdas without code to run on them.
 So if you're deploying from scratch, you will need to place an `authorizer.zip` and `app.zip` in the `infra/dev` or `infra/prod` directory.
 You can follow the shell commands in the GH Action yaml to see how to zip it up properly, but also you could just use dummy files and it would be fine.